HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 When not acting, she's been doing puppet shows, science shows and modeling nude for Universities and local studios.
 Having recently realized that she's transgender, Douglas would like to thank the people of KW for being overall very Queer friendly.
 Yay diversity!

-Douglas has performed in AJS II & III.
+Douglas performed in AJS II, III & IV & VIII

 Brian Otto